Skip to content

 Compatibility

-The Rhylthyme MCP server works with any MCP-compatible client:
+The local Rhylthyme MCP server works with MCP-compatible clients that support command-based servers: